Release Notes for Oracle Data Integrator

 Teradata and SQL Server do not allow ORDER BY in subqueries.
 [20873100, 20816875]

 When you execute Pig or Oozie workflows through ODI, you may encounter warning messages such as, Failed to set setXIncludeAware(true) for parser, regarding xml parsing failures in the ODI logs or studio console.
-This error occurs when JAVA xerces parser gets used for PIG execution, as the default implementation doesn't support XIncludeAware feature in xml parsing.
+This error occurs when JAVA xerces parser gets used for PIG execution, as the default implementation does not support XIncludeAware feature in xml parsing.

 As a workaround, add xmlparserv2.jar in classpath of the Pig Dataserver.